 Jerome Anthony "Jerry" Corbran, 87, a longtime Euclid resident, passed away Jan.
 13, 2013, at Geauga Hospital.

-Born in Sheffield, Pa., to Anthony and Victoria (Kujawa) Corbran, he served in the U.S. Army during World War II, and was awarded a Purple Heart.
+Born in Sheffield, Pa., to Anthony and Victoria (Kujawa) Corbran, he served in the U.S. Army during World War II

 Jerry moved his family to Euclid in 1956, and spent the next 55 years involved in a variety of civic and political activities, including founding the Euclid Taxpayers Alliance.
 He played a key role in the establishment of the Briardale Greens Golf Course and assisted in the innovative design of the stormwater recycling project used to irrigate the course greens.
 Jerry was also one of the earliest proponents for the Euclid Lakefront Development Project now in progress.